 Lilith is a figure in Jewish mythology, developed earliest in the Babylonian Talmud (from the 3rd to the 5th centuries).
-Lilith is a dangerous demon of the night, who is sexually wanton, and who steals babies in the darkness.
+Lilith is a dangerous demon of the night, who is wanton, and who steals babies in the darkness.

 While each segment is a stand-alone story, they all feature various forms of Lilith, a demon of the night who “embodies the emotional and spiritual aspects of darkness such as terror and sensuality.”
 Exorcism, forbidden love, soul collecting, infidelity, and serial killers are just several of the themes that ignite Lilith’s wrath in these horrifying tales.

 Felissa Rose’s cheesy brief cameo is the highlight of this unexciting low budget anthology.
 The first tale, ‘Young Love’ is just a teen/teacher drama with obnoxious males being obnoxious males, as expected.
 The second, ‘Care Taker’ is staggeringly dull and poorly acted.
 ‘Lust’ is a tale of infidelity with another vile male but, again, there is nothing that’s out of the ordinary.
 The final tale involves a serial killer with a shoe fetish which might have been interesting but it goes nowhere despite some mild nastiness and attempts at dark humour.
 Splatterhounds may enjoy a few moments of grue.